acenet-arc/cloud_from_a_to_z/_episodes/vnc-the-wrong-way.md

 ~~~
 {: .bash}

-Your VNC program may have seperate options for host, display, or port.
+Your VNC program may have separate options for host, display, or port.

 > ## Question
 >